alec-ibp/fastapi-aws-email-payment/README.md

 # fastapi-aws-email-payment
 An example API based on a payment service

-Project inspired by @InesIvanova - https://github.com/InesIvanova
+Inspired  project by: @InesIvanova - https://github.com/InesIvanova